Axway/mft-convert/content/en/docs/TransferCFT/cft_glossary.md

 #### Sending of a group of files:

-Sending of several files in a single request, using either an indirection file containing the list of files or a wildcard-based selection.
+Sending of several files in a single request, using either an indirection file containing the list of files or a wildcard- based selection.

 <span id="Server_"></span>